Skip to main navigation Skip to main content

 • explain that their substantiative application to be a foster or kinship carer is unaffected by this decision and will still proceed.

-If the child has been placed with a provisionally approved carer in urgent circumstances, prior to completion of the suitability assessment by CSU, and the CSU manager subsequently determines that the carer or an adult household member is not a suitable person:
+If the child has been placed with a provisionally approved carer in urgent circumstances, approved by a the duty executive officer, and the CSU manager subsequently determines that the carer or an adult household member is not a suitable person:

-To request urgent checks for same day care arrangements:
+Refer to Take urgent action for same day care arrangements.

 Complete the provisional assessment